Table of Contents

 As Matt described it: they eliminated the deployment meetings altogether.
 QA initiates the deployment, Testkube runs the tests, and if something breaks, they can see exactly what happened.
 It streamlined the entire process.

-How DocNetwork saved 30 DevOps hours every week.
+See how DocNetwork saved 30 DevOps hours every week.
 Read the case study →

 The four things an SRE manager actually needs

 Automated quality gates tied to deployments.
 Tests that run automatically when code hits an environment, not when someone remembers to trigger them.
 DocNetwork's Playwright tests now execute on every deployment to QA.
 No human has to remember, initiate, or monitor the process.
 If tests fail, the team gets notified.
 If they pass, the release moves forward.
+Quality gates become structural, not procedural.

 Visibility for non-technical stakeholders.
 This is the part most testing tools get wrong.
-Your VP of Engineering doesn't need to read a k6 output file.
+Your VP of Engineering does not need to read a k6 output file.
 They need to see that the load test ran, that it simulated the expected traffic pattern, and that response times stayed within SLA.
 Testkube's interface gives that visibility without requiring everyone to learn kubectl.

 What DocNetwork would have built without Testkube